lordofkillz/DarkFusion/installer/README.md

 `native/DarkFusionSetup.exe` to that exact GitHub release tag.
 The EXE embeds its versioned download URLs and checksums, so upload all files before publishing the release.
 The README download link targets only the setup EXE.
 Runtime assets are fetched and verified automatically; end users do not assemble them.
+The online installer also downloads the verified SAM3/GroundingDINO bundle from its configured model host and installs the checkpoints before setup completes.

 Each runtime asset stays below GitHub's 2 GiB release-asset limit.
 Downloads are cached on the selected installation drive, with range-based resume and SHA-256